A Personal Example of a Publishers Clearing House (PCH) Scam

 • The REAL Publishers Clearing House Prize Patrol NEVER asks for money.
 At PCH, the winning is ALWAYS FREE!

 DON’T FALL FOR THESE SCAMS!
-Even if a scammer uses what looks like a real Prize Patrol photo, the only real Prize Patrol pages are these:
+Even if a scammer uses what looks like a real Prize Patrol photo, the only real Prize Patrol page is this:

 Stay safe everyone…and when in doubt, ASK US if you have any questions!